shaneholloman/zensical-docs/docs/community/contribute/pull-requests.md

 ## Commit message standards

-We follow the [Conventional Commits] specification, except that our tooling automatically calculates the scope of changes.
+We follow the [Conventional Commits] specification, with automatically computed scopes for changes derived from the structure of the project or from configuration.
 This helps us automate our release notes and versioning.
 Each commit message must follow this structure:

   [Conventional Commits]: https://www.conventionalcommits.org/